marklogic-community/data-hub-central-community/DEVELOPING.md

 And if you need to specify the Data Hub Framework environment (it defaults to local):

 `java -DdhfEnv=prod -DdhfDir=/full/path/to/your/datahub -DmodelsDir=/full/path/to/your/models/dir -jar envision.jar`

+#### Troubleshooting

+##### Missing/Incorrect Concept Connector Model

+* Are you seeing URIs on the Explore tab instead of meaningful labels?
+* Is the merge screen showing `   ,   ` instead of `Finn, Finn`?

+You have not loaded the proper concept connector model for current dataset in the Data Hib.
+To get working again, navigate to the "Connect" tab.
+On the right panel, select "Load Model" and select the proper model for your dataset.
+For the standard HR demo, pick "HR Employee 360".